shenlin192/habx-chatroom/README.md

 ### React application file structure
 To quick start a dynamic and **data-driven** react application, `create-react-app` and `Redux` are chosen immediately without a doubt.
-As for testing, jest is used as it comes along with create-react-app.
+As for testing, jest is used as it comes along with `create-react-app`.
+To achieve the goal of "reloading the page without erasing its contents", `sessionStorage` is used since it's easier for development and test compared with `localStorage` and `cookie`

 The files in this project are organized in a classical `React-Redux` application way like: